BFI London Film Festival To Screen ‘Soul’, ‘Nomadland’ At Hybrid 2020 Edition

 Related Story

-Kate Winslet & Saoirse Ronan Romance 'Ammonite' To Close London Film Festival
+London Film Festival To Open With Steve McQueen's Race Drama 'Mangrove' Starring Letitia Wright

-The full program is below.
-V indicates that the film is a virtual screening, with C indicating cinema play.
+The full program is below (V indicates the film is a virtual screening, C indicates cinema play):

 180° RULE | Farnoosh Samadi | Iran | 2020 | Debate | V